Tracy L. Adler

 Tracy L. Adler is the Johnson-Pote Director of the Ruth and Elmer Wellin Museum of Art at Hamilton College which opened to the public in October 2012 under her leadership.
 Prior to her directorship at the Wellin, she was the principal at Adler Arts and the curator of the Hunter College Art Galleries in New York City.
 She received her bachelor’s degree in art history, with a minor in studio art, from Skidmore College and earned her master’s degree in art history from Hunter College.

 At the Wellin Museum of Art, Adler has curated several major exhibitions with accompanying publications including Dannielle Tegeder: Painting in the Extended Field (2013), A Sense of Place (2013), Alyson Shotz: Force of Nature (2014-15), and Yun-Fei Ji: The Intimate Universe (2016) which traveled to the Honolulu Museum of Art.
-Her most recent curatorial effort Julia Jacquette: Unrequited and Acts of Play (2017) will travel to the Visual Arts Center of New Jersey in Summit this fall.
+Her most recent curatorial effort Julia Jacquette: Unrequited and Acts of Play (2017) is currently on view at the Visual Arts Center of New Jersey in Summit.
 Her next project Jeffrey Gibson: This Is the Day will be on view at the Wellin in Fall 2018 and travel to the Blanton Museum of Art at the University of Texas, Austin.
 In 2017, she won an award from the Association of Art Museum Curators for the publication accompanying the exhibition Yun-Fei Ji: The Intimate Universe.